 The payback period helps us to calculate the time taken to recover the initial cost of investment without considering the time value of money.

-There are two types of payback periods that are popularly used –
+There are two types of payback period that are popularly used –

 Features of the Payback Period Formula